 Wine rated (2014 guide) 87/100 (Very good wine)

-One of the few Cru Bourgeois wines in the Pauillac appellation, this wine reveals an intense ruby/plum color and a sweet bouquet of black cherries and blackcurrants.
+One of the few Cru Bourgeois wines in the Pauillac appellation, this wine boasts an intense ruby-plum color and a delicate bouquet of black cherries and blackcurrants.
 It has good acidity and ripe tannins.
-This is a beautiful Cru Bourgeois that will be enjoyed throughout this decade.
+This is a fine Cru Bourgeois that will continue to improve over the next decade.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France